BrendanKapp/z-prefix-demo/readme.md

 ## Video Demo

-Please see the video demo to see the functionality.
+Please see the [video demo](video/demo.mp4) to see the full setup process and the app functionality.

 ## Design Decisions